From Russia, with Love (novel): Adaptations

 From Russia, with Love was serialised in The Daily Express from 1 April 1957; it was the first Bond novel the paper had adapted.
 In 1960 the novel was also adapted as a daily comic strip in the paper and was syndicated worldwide.
 The series, which ran from 3 February to 21 May 1960, was written by Henry Gammidge and illustrated by John McLusky.
 The comic strip was reprinted in 2005 by Titan Books in the Dr. No anthology, which also included Diamonds Are Forever and Casino Royale.

 The film From Russia with Love was released in 1963, produced by Albert R. Broccoli and Harry Saltzman, and directed by Terence Young.
 It was the second Bond film in the Eon Productions series and starred Sean Connery as Bond.
-The title of the film version dropped the comma from the title of the novel.
-The plot contained changes to the novel, with the leading villains changed from SMERSH to SPECTRE, a fictional terrorist organisation.
-However, in the main it was a faithful adaptation of the novel; the ending was changed to make clear Bond's survival.
+The film version contained some changes to the novel, with the leading villains switching from SMERSH to SPECTRE, a fictional terrorist organisation.
+In the main it was a faithful adaptation of the novel; the ending was changed to make clear Bond's survival.
 Benson declares that "many fans consider it the best Bond film, simply because it is close to Fleming's original story".

 The novel was dramatised for radio in 2012 by Archie Scottney, directed by Martin Jarvis and produced by Rosalind Ayres; it featured a full cast starring Toby Stephens as James Bond and was first broadcast on BBC Radio 4.
 It continued the series of Bond radio adaptations featuring Jarvis and Stephens following Dr. No in 2008 and Goldfinger in 2010.